-Confirmed with Operating expenditure standard operating procedure document The Municipal Manager 100% has controls in place that adequately cover the receipt of goods and services by the Municipality.
+Confirmed with Operating expenditure standard operating procedure document 1 100 100 7 4 8 6 -3) 100% pa the pu tes ę. er, the cer les spu pə The Municipal Manager has controls in place that adequately cover the receipt of goods and services by the Municipality.
+The duties are segregated throughout payables process, end user department writes a requisition memo to the Municipal Manager, the request goes to the Chief Financial Officer who then verifies availability of funds against the approved budget. • Ţ 30 April 2023 5 Chief Financial Officer Financial Accounting Manager Management disagrees with audit finding, Section 62(1)(b) of the MFMA states that the accounting officer of a municipality is responsible for managing the financial administration of the municipality and must for this purpose take all reasonable steps to ensure that full and proper records of the financial affairs of the municipality are kept in accordance with any prescribed norms and standards.
+Total account I minimum out in place that adeniiately cover the receipt of goods and services by the Municipality.
 The duties are segregated throughout the payables process, end user department writes a requisition memo to the Municipal Manager, the request goes to the Chief Financial Officer who then verifies availability of funds against the approved budget.
-1cial 30 April 2023 Reports that indicate service performance of the asset, that is significantly worse than expected. ing, Section 62(1)(b) of the MFMA es that the accounting officer of a nicipality is responsible for aging the financial administration the municipality and must for this pose take all reasonable steps to ure that full and proper records of financial affairs of the municipality kept in accordance with any scribed norms and standards.
-Municipal Manager has controls in the that adequately cover the receipt goods and services by the nicipality.
-The duties are regated throughout the payables cess, end user department writes a uisition memo to the Municipal ager, the request goes to the Chief ancial Officer who then verifies liability of funds against the proved budget.
-Rep perf CoAF 08: Business Process: Man Purchases, payables, and find payments (EV) mar Operating
+The procurement request is then approved by the Municipal Manager.
+Subsequent receipt of goods and services supply chain through SCM checklist and the end user department acknowledge receipt of goods and that service rendered was satisfactory-and-request-that Municipal Manager approve that payment be made by Finance CoAF 08: Business Process: Purchases, payables, and payments (EV)